A Stockholm City Break with Kids

-Planning to visit Stockholm with kids?
+Planning a visit to Stockholm with Kids?
 This guide will guide you through planning and making the most out of a city break to Stockholm, Sweden with kids.

 stockholm, sweden, old town